PaulMaddox/hsbc/README.md

 ### Basic overview without categories

-The `hsbc overview <pdf>` command output will analye a statement, and output an overview of the total debits/credits, as well as a list of all transactions.
+The `hsbc overview <pdf>` command output will analyze a statement, and output an overview of the total debits/credits, as well as a list of all transactions.

 This is useful, but this CLI tool can be a lot smarter and categorize spends if you provide a JSON file with a list of categories, and the text patterns that should be used to match a transaction to a category.
 See the examples below for more...